somework/offset-page-logic/README.md

 $result->getSize(); // 10 (page size derived from limit)
 ```

-If the requested limit would exceed the available records, an exception is thrown:
+If the requested limit is already satisfied by `nowCount`, an exception is thrown:

 ```php
 use SomeWork\OffsetPage\Logic\AlreadyGetNeededCountException;